Best Camping Mattresses and Pads of 2017

 From the above description of what a very versatile mattress has, you can probably imagine what the opposite end of the spectrum looks like.
 Heavy, bulky, difficult, un-insulated, etc. causing one to carefully consider whether conditions and activities are appropriate for bringing the car camping mattress.
 And the reality is you only want one mattress, so you don't want to think, "Maybe I can't use it this time."
 The least versatile car camping mattresses, compared to all the others that we tested, were the trio of air beds, in part because they absolutely depended on their various methods of battery, mechanical, or electrical inflation systems.
 We can't imagine having to blow one of those babies up with our lungs alone.
 Their total lack of insulation was also a large part of this assessment.
 Overall, we weighted versatility as 10 percent of a product's final score — a nice boost for those products with extra advantages, but not too punishing for those without.

-As you can see by the photo, the Exped Megamat Duo was far and away the largest packed up mattress, almost so big as to seem preposterous.
+As you can see by the photo, the Exped MegaMat Duo 10 was far and away the largest packed up mattress, almost so big as to seem preposterous.
 It is pretty much double the size of the next largest packed mattress.
-The smallest was the Lightspeed 2-person Airbed, and considering its double width, that is a good size to sleeping comfort ratio.
+The smallest was the Lightspeed 2-person Airbed, and considering its double width, that is the right size to sleeping comfort ratio.
 We weighted Packed Size as 10 percent of a product's final score.

 Table of Contents